 Some reasons include:

 - The doctor forgoes routine screening, including PSA testing or digital exams

 - The doctor does not check PSA levels when test results are returned by the lab

-- The doctor does not refer the patient to a urologist or other specialist when PSA levels have increased or are above normal
+- The doctor does not refer the patient to a specialist when PSA levels increase

 As with all forms of cancer, early detection and an appropriate treatment